Home

 Subprojects

-1. One focus of the CCBIO-supported activities has been to develop a new fibroblast specific transgenic Cre driver mouse strain where Cre-recombinase is driven by 3kb of human integrin α11 promoter (ITGA11-Cre strain).
-Characterization of the functionality of Cre-recombinase in this mouse strain has been determined by crossing with the Rosa26R reporter strain.
-The first publication with this novel mouse strain was published in 2020 in Matrix Biology Plus (Alam J. et al., Matrix Biol.
+1. In one project, the group has developed a new fibroblast specific transgenic mouse strain where Crerecombinase is driven by a human integrin α11 promoter (ITGA11-Cre strain).
+The first study presenting this novel mouse strain was published in 2020 in Matrix Biology Plus (Alam J. et al., Matrix Biol.
 Plus, 2020).
-The Cre mouse strain is now being bred with a tdTomato strain for direct visualization.
+The Cre mouse strain has now been bred with a tdTomato strain for direct visualization of ITGA11 expression.

-2. A second CCBIO-supported project relates to the role of integrin α11 in skin squamous cell carcinoma (SCC) and is performed in collaboration with Ritva Heljasvaara, University of Oulu.
-Focus is on analyzing the role of dermal stroma in a mouse model of SCC using the mouse strain deficient in integrin α11.
-Due to the COVID situation, this project has been dormant, but as of January 2021, it has been activated by a collaboration with Daniela Costea (CCBIO, UiB) and Vel-Matti Kähäri, University of Turku.
-The idea is to complement the animal data with imaging mass cytometry data (Hyperion) from SCC material obtained from Finland.
+2. A second project relates to the role of integrin α11 in skin squamous cell carcinoma (SCC), performed in collaboration with Ritva Heljasvaara from the University of Oulu.
+Focus is on the role of dermal stroma in a mouse model of SCC using the mouse strain deficient in integrin α11.
+The first results were published in 2022.

 3. A third project relates to epitope mapping of integrin α11 mAbs.
-The group has finished epitope mapping of mAb210F4 but is continuing with the function blocking antibody mAb203E1.
-This project is now reinforced by a PhD student financed by the Medical Faculty and a Norwegian Cancer Society supported postdoc who will start in 2022.
+The group has finished epitope mapping of mAb 210F4 and is in the final stages of mapping epitopes of the function blocking antibody 203E1.
+This project is supported by a PhD student financed by the Medical Faculty and a NCS supported researcher, Cédric Zeltz, who started in 2022.

 Important results